This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (9) Student Central will provide the secretarial support for the University Medals Committee.

 Consideration and Award of University Medals

-(12) All medallists will be awarded their medal at the first graduation ceremony at the relevant campus following the outcome of the nominations process.
-Any medallist who attends a graduation ceremony before their nomination for a University Medal has been considered will be able to either attend the next graduation ceremony to be awarded the medal or have their medal, updated transcripts and Australian Higher Education Graduate Statement (AHEGS) provided through registered post.
+(14) All University medallists will be awarded their medal at the first graduation ceremony at the relevant campus following the outcome of the nominations process.
+Any University medallist who attends a graduation ceremony before their nomination for a University Medal has been considered will be able to either attend the next graduation ceremony to be awarded the medal or have their medal, updated transcripts and Australian Higher Education Graduate Statement (AHEGS) provided through registered post.